Could Andrew Johnson be the next local safety to suit up at UW?

 There's Andrew Wingard, Marcus Epps and Alijah Halliburton, most recently.
 Can't forget Tashaun Gipson.

 Buffalo's Chris Prosinski was one.
 So was John Wendling from Rock Springs.
-Those two Wyoming natives went on to long NFL careers.
+Those two Wyoming natives went on to have long NFL careers.

 And these are just a few of the guys who played that position in Johnson's lifetime.